 Diwali is also the Hindu New Year.
 It is the time of the year when Hindu businessmen offer Pujas, start new books of account and pay off old debts to start a new year afresh, a good enough reason alone to indulge in the festivities.

 13. Nachiketa and Yama:

+The feeling of oneness has been cultivated over recent years by sending online gifts to friends and family with more and more personalized diwali gift ideas to make the experience more personal.
+If you have little ones at home, check out thoughtful Diwali gifts for kids and make their day more special.
+This has even taken the corporate industry by storm as corporate Diwali gifting sees a massive increase during this time.
 To conclude, there’s a multitude of reasons to celebrate Diwali, perhaps every part of India has its own reason.
-All of these, however, hardly matter when it comes to the festival itself.
+All of these, however, hardly matters when it comes to the festival itself.
 Whatever be your reason of celebration, the aesthetic aspect of Diwali is cherished and enjoyed by all Indians irrespective of their faith- cause that’s the beauty of Diwali.